 Appearance of fairness – a uniform rate spread treats all customers equally in the application of any rate increase.

-Perceptions of equity – as discussed above, the COSS presented by the Company is directionally accurate but not necessarily precise.
+Perceptions of equity – as discussed above, the electric COSS presented by the Company is directionally accurate but not necessarily precise.
 Therefore, although certain classes are below or above parity, it may aggravate existing equity problems to apply anything other than the average rate increase to specific customer classes.
+For the most part, the same is true for the natural gas COSS.
+For customer classes that are at or near parity, a uniform rate spread is the most direct way to maintain an equal relationship between cost and revenue.

 Economic conditions in the service territory – under Staff’s proposed rate design, the bulk of any rate increase is included in the demand and volumetric charges.
 Since these are based on usage, customers have the option of reducing electric or natural gas consumption to mitigate bill impacts.